aaleino/todoman/README.md

 18.12.2021:

-Raport will now include starting and ending dates.
+Report will now include starting and ending dates.
 Bug fixes.

 12.12.2021: